WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can specify the **UpdateReplacePolicy** to **ensure that no accidental deletions of the resources happen when CF changes**

+- when **deleting a resource**, the default behavior **for most resources** is to **first create the new resource and then delete the old one**.
+It is not the case for all resources – see [this Tweet](https://twitter.com/benbridts/status/1472934406100762626) for more information.

 #### CloudFormation Stack Set

 - allows you to **easly deploy stacks to multiple places at once**